Beyond the Field-of-View: Enhancing Scene Visibility and Perception with Clip-Recurrent Transformer: Methodology

-Following~\cite{zeng2020learning,liu2021fuseformer,li2022towards}, our FlowLens generator is optimized with reconstruction loss and adversarial loss: where $\lambda_{rec}$ and $\lambda_{adv}$ are hyperparameters to balance different losses.
-The reconstruction loss measures the $L1$ distance between the FoV-expanded sequence and the ground truth: A discriminator~\cite{chang2019free} D is also equipped to assist the training of FlowLens for more realistic and structurally-consistent FoV expansion results.
-The adversarial loss and the loss of discriminator D are formulated as: L1 loss are used for supervising the optical flow completion: where $\mathbf{V}_{gt}$ is the ground-truth flow calculated from the video with a complete FoV.
+A discriminator~\cite{chang2019free} D is also equipped to assist in the training of FlowLens for more realistic and structurally consistent FoV expansion results.
+The adversarial loss and the loss of discriminator D are formulated as: